demlabs-cellframe/cellframe-node/README.md

   sudo apt-get install cellframe-node
   ```

-During installation it asks some questions
+During installation it asks some questions - some questions?? really?

 #### Debian package questions
-All this could be changed after in configs
+All this could be changed after in configs - could be? or must be? how critical is that? will cellfame-node work without it? if yes, I would suggest to remove this

 * Auto online